twinfoundation/nft/packages/nft-connector-iota/docs/reference/interfaces/IIotaNftConnectorConfig.md

 # Interface: IIotaNftConnectorConfig

-Configuration for the IOTA NFT connector.
+Configuration for the IOTA NFT Connector.

 ## Extends